milgra/airpodssoundqualityfixer/README.md

 The app runs in the menu bar.

-Download the compiled application from my [homepage](http://milgra.com/airpods-sound-quality-fixer.html).
+Download the compiled application from [releases](https://github.com/milgra/airpodssoundqualityfixer/releases/tag/1.0)

----